-When choosing the right addiction rehab, the initial task should be to determine if you are looking for an inpatient or outpatient program.
+When choosing the right addiction treatment program or rehab, the initial task should be to determine if you are looking for an inpatient or outpatient program.
 Secondly, how long are you willing to stay in rehab?
 Learning as much as you can about what addiction treatment centers can offer you, makes the possibility of choosing the best treatment program for you more likely.

 If you are reading this site it is because you or a loved one are in need or made the decision to enter a rehab center.
 Inpatient or residential addiction treatment facilities provide around the clock assistance while patients are away from their regular environment.
 Staying in a treatment program 24 hrs. a day allows people to focus solely on their recovery, which makes inpatient treatment much more effective than outpatient options.